Features Pricing How It Works About Client Login Free Audit

 How STR Engine is priced and why it is framed the way it is.

-STR Engine does not charge management-style revenue commissions.
-That is one of the core economic differences between STR Engine and a property management model.
+That is one of the core economic differences between STR Engine and a property management company.
+When your revenue grows, you keep the upside.

 What clients keep, what STR Engine owns, and how the system is framed legally.

-That earlier framing has been replaced.
 STR Engine remains the platform and workflow IP.
 What clients keep is their own operational data, business records, property information, and the benefit of having a stronger system deployed around their operation.

 You keep ownership of your operational data.